lrosa007/lucas-07_26_2019/README.md

 to store the document contents.

 The rate limiting at the moment could be better.
 I'm only making use of the simple in-memory driver.
 The library I'm using for [rate limiting](https://github.com/animir/node-rate-limiter-flexible) supports a [redis](https://github.com/animir/node-rate-limiter-flexible/wiki/Express-Middleware) driver.
-I imagine in production redis would give us better throughput.
+I imagine in production, redis would give us better throughput.

 I'm only use the default config from `helmet`.
 There are many more that cover interesting attacks.